MarcSerraPeralta/data-lom-decoders/README.md

 - scripts to generate the data
 - the data
-- and the jupyter notebooks to plot the data for the project about the Logical Observable Matching (LOM) decoders.
+- and the jupyter notebooks to plot the data

+for the project about the Logical Observable Matching (LOM) decoders for decoding across transversal gates in the surface code.

 There are two sets of experiments:
 - repeated-gate experiments